ScottLL/Chat_bot/README.md

 ![](img/ezgif-5eb1f8ebf8c951.gif)

-You can try the live app [here](https://defi-qa-frontend.fly.dev/) (you might wait a while for app loading)
+You can try the live app [here](https://defi-qa-frontend.fly.dev/) (you might wait a while for app loading) (Fly.io trial ends on July 19th, so the link will not avaliable after that)

 ## 🚀 Features